MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 misty.SetFlashlight(true);
 ```

-### misty.SetBlinking - ALPHA
+### misty.SetBlinking - BETA

 Turns Misty's eye blinking behavior on or off.
-Misty blinks by quickly flashing the `BlinkMisty.png` image on her display.

 ```JavaScript
 // Syntax
 misty.SetBlinking(bool blink, [int prePauseMs], [int postPauseMs]);
 ```

-When blinking is turned on, Misty checks the filename of the image currently shown on her display.
-If this filename matches the filename of one of Misty's default open-eyed image assets, then Misty blinks at random intervals.

-Misty blinks while any of her default open-eyed image assets display on her screen, with the exception of `Afraid.png`.

 {{box op="start" cssClass="boxed noteBox"}}
-**Note:** If you overwrite an open-eyed image asset with a different image that uses the same filename, then Misty will blink anytime her display shows the new image, even if it does not show Misty's eyes.
-For this reason, we suggest you not overwrite Misty's default image assets with other image files.
+**Note:** To change the duration that Misty's eyes stay open or closed while blinking, or to configure Misty to blink while displaying images other than her default eye assets, use the `SetBlinkSettings` command in Misty's REST API.
+To prevent Misty from blinking while displaying a specific eye asset, use the `RemoveBlinkMappings` command in Misty's REST API.
 {{box op="end"}}

 Arguments